mgarcia01752/BareMetalRouterOS/doc/create-boot-media.md

    - Faster and more reliable than HDDs.
    - Ideal for permanent installations where speed is a priority.
    - Provide better performance and longevity.
-   - `/dev/sda`: Typically the first USB drive connected.
+   - `/dev/sda`: Commonly used for the primary SSD.
-   - `/dev/sdb`, `/dev/sdc`, etc.: Subsequent USB drives connected will increment the letter (b, c, d, etc.).
+   - `/dev/sdb`, `/dev/sdc`, etc.: Additional SSDs connected to the system.

 3. **SD Cards**:
    - Often used in embedded systems and single-board computers (e.g., Raspberry Pi).